 Unrefined carbohydrates, on the other hand, are a much better choice because, whilst they still get converted into glucose (which causes insulin to be released) they do so at a more steady, balanced rate.

-So, that explains excess calorie consumption, but what about taking in too few?
+So that explains excess calorie consumption, what about taking in too few?

 Although men are much more likely to suffer hair loss than women, women are much more likely to go on weight loss programs.